joramwessels/lighthouse2/lib/PathFinding/README.md

 * remove old navmesh mesh from render core on `RemovePolysFromScene` to save memory
 * OpenGL highlights cost 10-20 fps
 * BUG: OpenGL shading fails when the camera is too close (when a vertex is behind the camera) (`Camera::WorldToScreenPos` issue)
+* BUG: edge rotations are sometimes a little off
+    * GL drawing looks fine, so it's probably a core issue